mozilla-services/docs/source/token/user-flow.rst

 User Flow
 =========

-Here's the proposed two-step flow (with BrowserID/FxA assertions):
+Here's the proposed two-step flow (with BrowserID/Mozilla account assertions):

 1. the client trades a BrowserID assertion for an :term:`Auth token` and corresponding secret